MrQR-me/docs/FormBuilder/Data_Inputs.md

 ## User Inputs
 {: .text-purple-000 }

-User Inputs take the infomation entered on the User Profile Page. this data is automtically enteron onto a form when the completing the form subscrbes to the **MrQR**{: .text-purple-000 } Pro Account. the inputs includ:
+User Inputs take the infomation entered in the User Profile Page.
+The User Profile data is automtically entered onto a form when the user completing the form subscrbes to the **MrQR**{: .text-purple-000 } Pro Account.

+User inputs include:
 * Profile Photo
 * Full Name
 * Phone Number